themefisher/pinwheel-astro/src/content/homepage/index.md

       content: I commit to promoting understanding and dispelling misconceptions about naturism.
 I will actively engage in educating others about the values of Bare Bliss and advocating for a more accepting and open-minded society.
     - icon: "film"  #icon package react-feather-icon [https://feathericons.com/]
       title: Have Fun
-      content: I join the Bare Bliss Nudist Group with the intention of creating a space where individuals can experience the joy of naturism in a supportive and respectful community.
+      content: I join the Bare Bliss Naturists Group with the intention of creating a space where individuals can experience the joy of naturism in a supportive and respectful community.

 #service
 service: